petergpt/OpenAI_GoogleSheets/README.md

 #### Q: How do I change the response format?
 **A:** Update the `Response Format` column in the `System Prompts` sheet to either `CSV` or `JSON`, depending on your preference.

+#### Q: How does the schema get validated?
+**A:** The schema is validated by reading the expected structure and data types from a dedicated Google Sheet.
+The code then compares each property in the received data against this schema to ensure all required properties are present and have the correct data types.
+If the data matches the schema, it is considered valid.

+#### Q: What happens if the schema doesn't get validated?
+**A:** If the received data does not match the expected schema, an error is thrown.
+This error specifies which property is missing or has an incorrect data type.
+The invalid data is then logged, and further processing is halted to prevent the use of improperly formatted data.